dao0203/todo-sample-app/README.md

 ### CI

-- GitHub Actions: --Automate workflow, this repository contains workflows to automate vrt--.
+- GitHub Actions: ~~Automate workflow, this repository contains workflows to automate vrt~~.
     - it was archived.